Manisha7552/EE782_Project/README.md

 ---
 ## Datasets

-The imbalanced datasets of cora, citeseer, pubmed  used in this project are available from **IGL Bench** > go to node level folder:
+The imbalanced datasets of cora, citeseer, pubmed  used in this project are available from **IGL Bench** > go to node level>class imbalance folder and download each dataset individually:

 - [IGL Bench: Imbalanced GNN Dataset](https://drive.google.com/drive/folders/1GFfu6oXEaaB8-DkgBEsIXMid_i3br7HI?usp=drive_link)